The initiative IES – Integrating the Energy System

 The IES methodology can be used for any data exchange in digitalization.

-The specification of the Technical Framework (TF) is the centre of the IES Process (see Fig. 2)
+The specification of the Technical Framework is the centre of the interoperability process (see Fig. 2)

-In the first step of the process the TF is specified by experts starting with a concrete use case.
+In the first step of the process the Technical Framework is specified by experts starting with a concrete use case.
 The document structure is in line with Smart Grid Architecture Model (SGAM) and IEC 62559 Use Case Methodology.

-IES offers process support for the specification of the TF e.g. through moderated workshops where users and manufacturers jointly determine the requirements and functionalities.
+The IES Initiative offers process support for the specification of the Technical Framework e.g. through moderated workshops where users and manufacturers jointly determine the requirements and functionalities.

-In the second step, the Technical Frameworks are the basis for the test environment, which is made available by IES.
+In the second step, the Technical Frameworks are the basis for the test environment, which is made available by the interoperability process.
 The vendors receive tailor-made support for the preparation and implementation of the testbed.

-The IES Process foresees that all the specifications are accessible online.
-The IES methodology provides the formation of a community that supports users and manufacturers in promoting the interoperable interconnection of ICT systems in the energy system.
+The interoperability process provides that all the specifications are accessible online.
+The Initiative foresees the formation of a community that supports users and manufacturers in promoting the interoperable interconnection of ICT systems in the energy system.

 Test Event Connectathon Energy

-IES organises a regular test event “Connectathon Energy”, which provides a detailed implementation and testing process to enable the adoption of standards-based interoperability.
+Part of the IES methodology is a test event “Connectathon Energy”, which provides a detailed implementation and testing process to enable the adoption of standards-based interoperability.

 During a Connectathon Energy the vendors test their system implementations: the exchange of information with corresponding systems is done in a structured and supervised peer-to-peer testing environment, performing transactions, which are carefully defined in the interoperability profiles of the Technical Framework.